GraceHanJiarui/uni-app_ToDoList/README.md

 ![Image](https://github.com/GraceHanJiarui/HBuilder_ToDoList/blob/main/to-do-image/main_page.png)

 ### Setting priorities
-Clicking the button to add a new to-do.
-Select the star
+Clicking the button to add a new to-do. <br>
+Select the star to define whether the following task is important. <br>
 ![Image](https://github.com/GraceHanJiarui/HBuilder_ToDoList/blob/main/to-do-image/to_do_card.png)
+Select the due date of the task.
+Automatically, if the deadline is within 3 days from today, that task will be set as emergent. <br>
 ![Image](https://github.com/GraceHanJiarui/HBuilder_ToDoList/blob/main/to-do-image/select_time.png)

 ### Difficulty Levels